Brazil’s Supreme Court Orders X to Be Reinstated in Brazil

 In a statement released by the Supreme Court on Oct.
 8, de Moraes emphasized that the platform’s return hinges on its full adherence to Brazilian law and the “absolute observance of the Judiciary’s decisions, in respect of national sovereignty.”

-De Moraes’s decision follows a series of compliance measures by X, including the payment of fines totaling around $5.4 million and the appointment of a legal representative in Brazil.
+De Moraes’s decision follows a series of compliance measures by X, including the payment of fines totaling about $5.4 million and the appointment of a legal representative in Brazil.
 According to the ruling, X demonstrated compliance through multiple petitions filed in September.
 These included actions taken on Sept.
 18 to block accounts that were identified as in violation of Brazilian law, and on Sept.
 20, X formally registered its legal representative with Brazilian authorities.
 Also, by Oct.
 4, the social media platform confirmed the complete payment of its outstanding fines.

 The court had previously outlined these as prerequisites for the platform’s return, citing concerns over its supposed use by extremist groups to disseminate anti-democratic messages and incite violence.

-While Brazil is not the first country to ban X, such actions have been usually confined to authoritarian regimes.
+While Brazil is not the first country to ban X, such actions usually have been confined to authoritarian regimes.
 The platform, previously known as Twitter, has been banned in Russia, China, Iran, and North Korea.
 Other nations, including Pakistan, Turkey, and Egypt, have also temporarily suspended X to suppress dissent and unrest.

 Some critics, including advocacy groups, have expressed concerns that the suspension of X in Brazil reflects broader censorship trends in the country.
 For example, the Alliance Defending Freedom International called Brazil’s approach “one of the most oppressive cultures of censorship in the Western Hemisphere—one which could spread across the West.”